This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 custom domain

-name and TLS certificate: e.g., use static.<YOUR-DOMAIN> as the domain name, where <YOUR-DOMAIN>
+name and TLS certificate.
+For example, use static.<YOUR-DOMAIN> as the domain name (using the domain name you registered

-is the domain name you registered in Part 7, and use ACM to provision a free,
+in Part 7), and use ACM to provision a TLS certificate.

 When you’re done testing, commit your changes to Git, and run tofu destroy to clean everything up again.
 Now that

-you’ve seen how to store files, let’s turn our attention to the next use case, which is handling semi-structured data
+you’ve seen how to store files, let’s turn our attention to the next use case, which is handling semistructured data

 and search.

-Semi-Structured Data and Search: Document Stores
+Semistructured Data and Search: Document Stores

 on well-defined column names.
 However, this isn’t always the case.
 For example, if you are building software similar

-to a wiki, where users can create arbitrary documents, tags, categories, labels, and so on, it may be tough to fit all
+to a wiki, where users can create arbitrary documents, tags, categories, labels, and so on, fitting all this into a static relational schema may be tough.
+For these use cases dealing with semistructured data, a

-document store may be a better fit.
 A document store is similar to a key-value store, except the values are richer

 data structures called documents that the document store natively understands, so you get access to more advanced